LouisGastineau/Pong/README.md

 # Pong
-Pong Game as an exercices
+Pong Game as an exercice